 This does ‘not’ mean taking a softly-softly approach to leadership.
 On the contrary it means learning how to create the right amount of leadership 'tension' within your culture and being able to adapt your leadership style the situation at hand.
 Nor does it mean focusing on the latest buzz of ‘it’s all about the customer experience’… It means the businesses who will create sustainability and maximise profitability as we transition out this pandemic are those who are focused on Exceptional ‘Stakeholder’ Experience.

 Learn | Apply | Succeed

-Join our mailing list to receive the latest Business & Leadership research, advancements & updates from our team of experts and neuroscience community.
+Join our mail list to receive the latest Business & Leadership research, advancements & updates from our team and neuroscience community.